dohlee/chromoformer/demo/README.md

 ## (For testing purpose only) Comparison with the prediction of untrained Chromoformer

-One may be curious whether the results above truly implies that
+One may be curious whether the results above truly implies that the model learned well.
+This can be simply examined by comparing the performance with untrained/fresh model.

-You can run the prediction with a newly-initialized (i.e., untrained) Chromoformer model and compare the results.
+You can run the prediction using a newly-initialized (i.e., untrained) Chromoformer model and compare the results.

 ```shell
 python run_demo.py \